 -

-Use warm water and mild soap (never harsh chemicals)
+Wash with warm water and mild soap, avoiding harsh chemicals.

 -